deepanshs/mrsimulator/docs/configuring_simulator.rst

     The spectrum is an integration of the spectra from individual spin systems when the value of `decompose_spectrum` is ``none``.

-:numref:`fig5_config` depicts the simulation of the line-shape from two spin systems where the contributions from individual spin systems are co-added.
+:numref:`fig5_config` depicts the simulation of the spectrum from two spin systems where the contributions from individual spin systems are co-added.

 ``spin_system``